- Free delivery over £40

 Dip one of the re-usable applicators into the bottle of Amorolfine nail lacquer.
-The lacquer must not be wiped off on the edge of the bottle before it is applied.
-Apply the lacquer.
 Apply the nail lacquer evenly over the entire surface of the nail.
 Allow to dry.
 Let the treated nail(s) dry for approximately 3 minutes.

 Step 4: Clean the applicator

 You can use the applicators provided more than once.
 However, it is important to clean them thoroughly each time so that you don't spread the infection.
 Use the same swab you used for cleaning your nails.

 Before using the Amorolfine nail lacquer again, first remove the old lacquer from your nails using a swab, then file down the nails again if necessary.